§ 16-106-4. Performance incentive funding Rhode Island College.

-(a) Beginning in FY 2018, funding for Rhode Island College ("RIC") and the University of Rhode Island ("URI") shall include a performance-based component utilizing all additional allocations of otherwise unrestricted, higher-education general revenue greater than the base amount received pursuant to the FY 2016 budget as enacted, of total unrestricted state higher-education funding.
+(a) Beginning in FY 2018, funding for Rhode Island college ("RIC") shall include a performance-based component utilizing all additional allocations of otherwise unrestricted, higher-education general revenue greater than the base amount received pursuant to the FY 2016 budget as enacted, of total unrestricted state higher-education funding.

 (b) Data on which to base performance measures as described in subsection (c) shall be defined by the commissioner of postsecondary education, in consultation with the council on postsecondary education.
 Measures shall begin to be collected in FY 2017.

 These measures may include and incorporate outcomes or goals from multiple, previous years.
 The lack of information from previous years, however, will not affect the use of performance-based measures.